 3. Invest Your Money Long Term

-The next step in the process is to invest long term.
-This doesn’t just mean to invest until you reach your goal.
-It also means staying invested even when the market is dropping as well as invest on a regular basis.
+The next step in the process is to invest long-term.
+This doesn’t just mean investing until you reach your goal.
+It also means staying invested even when the market is dropping as well as investing on a regular basis.

 I know to some of you this might sound odd.
 Why would you stay invested and keep investing when the market is dropping and you are losing money?